hoffjager/databases/README.md

 * The complete set of results ordered by video game developer A-Z
 * Distinct countries who have developed video games
 * Distinct video game developers
+* The number of games developed per distinct country
+* The number of games developed per distinct developer

-The Complete Database file contains a combination of all fields from all tables:
+The Complete Database file contains a combination of all fields from all tables, as follows:
 * ID, Game, Console, Purchase_Date, Full_Price, Sale_Price, Savings, Developer, Country

 The Analytics file displays charts constructed with data sources from XLSX files above (other miscellaneous sheets within are for future integration into the database, listed further below in the README).